Full course description

 – Classroom Observation Strategies, AITSL

-Deb Carmichael has taught mathematics for over 25 years across all secondary year levels and in a variety of contexts.
-She has held Head of Department roles and Senior Executive roles.
+Deb Carmichael has worked in Independent Schools for over 25 years as a teacher, department head and in senior executive roles.
+During this time she was involved in a number of projects including professional learning models, classroom observation, student leadership and curriculum development.
 Deb is now a Senior Advisor at Independent Schools Victoria, working in The Development Centre.
-This allows her to use her experience, ideas, current research and passion for mathematics teaching to engage and work with fellow educators.
+This allows her to use her experience, ideas, understanding of current research and passion for teaching and learning to engage with fellow educators.